 Located three blocks from the southwestern corner of campus at Shattuck Avenue and Channing Way, Manville Apartments are within walking distance of downtown Berkeley, near shops, banks, movie theaters, restaurants, and public transportation.

-Applications for 2024-25 housing are now being accepted and processed on a rolling basis.
-Apply for housing at UC Berkeley through our Housing Application portal.
+Applications for 2025-26 graduate student housing will be accepted beginning on February 18, 2025 and will be processed on a rolling basis.
+Apply early to secure your preferred spot.
+If you still need housing for the current term, apply anytime.
+Apply through our Housing Application portal.
 Once you have signed in, choose the Single Student Apartments option.

 Take a Virtual Tour of Campus Housing